Seniors who are looking into Medicare Advantage plans might save themselves some time by starting with the Kaiser Foundation Health Plan.

 - Customer service

 - Billing and payment

-Five of those plans earned above-average overall satisfaction scores.
+Four of those plans earned average or above-average overall satisfaction scores.
 They are:

 The plans that earned below-average overall satisfaction scores are:

 - Anthem: Overall satisfaction score of 797 out of 1,000 points (which is up from 779 in 2020)

 - Blue Cross Blue Shield of Michigan: 788 (up from 779)